-LBA among Select Vendors at Defense and Economic Development Event
+LBA Among Select Vendors at Defense and Economic Development Event

-The opportunity to interact with and educate attendants about our lightning protection systems and RF test equipment was invaluable,”
+Having the opportunity to interact with attendants and educate them about our lightning protection systems and RF test equipment was invaluable.

 LBA Technology, Inc., (LBA) a unit of LBA Group, Inc., recently returned from the 16th Annual NC Defense and Economic Development Trade Show.
 The company’s proprietary PLP Series of lightning protection systems offered one of the highlights in the show’s outdoor exhibits.
 The PLP 38 StrikeMaster® Lightning Protection Systems are used by the U.S. Military.
 Indoor exhibits included LBA’s Radio Frequency (RF) test equipment appropriate for the testing needs of Special Forces.
 These included broad RF Safety survey meters, antenna analyzers, RF power meters, and RF Safety monitors.